 Once you are enrolled in EphPay, simply log in and click on the Statements tab to see your current and past billing statements.
 The statement at the top of the list is the most current one.
 Click on the statement to view the details.
 You can make a one-time payment towards your balance or an installment plan payment (if you are enrolled in the installment payment plan for the applicable term) right from EphPay.

-Each semester, you will receive your Personal Expenses Grant and potential refunds from your EphPay account.
+- Overpayments or special payments (such as the Personal Expenses Grant) are refunded to students each semester.
 Instead of sending you a check, the college policy is that all students have a bank account on file where they can directly deposit funds.
 You will only set this up once with the Controllers Office in your four years, unless you decide to change this bank account.

 To enter your bank account, enter your Williams Student Records - Main Menu– Self Service – Campus Finances – Manage My Bank Accounts> Add Bank Account Details.